Egg Harbor Township school board honors administrator departing to lead Galloway

 Board member Tamika Gilbert-Floyd said she appreciated Santilli’s patience and help when she chaired the school board’s policy committee, including when it was dealing with “difficult, touchy, emotional policy.”

 Gilbert-Floyd, like Szilagyi, praised Santilli’s response to the pandemic, noting how he tackled a crisis that left other school officials exhausted and overwhelmed.
-And in addition to his regular administrative work, Gilbert-Floyd credited his efforts to improve the school district’ branding” and grow its reputation across the area.
+And in addition to his regular administrative work, Gilbert-Floyd credited his efforts to improve the school district’s reputation across the area.

 Santilli is set to succeed longtime Galloway Superintendent Annette Giaquinto, who has led the district since 2010 and is retiring after a 39-year career in education.
 In her open letter addressing her retirement, Giaquinto expressed confidence in Santilli and his ability to lead, urging others in the Galloway community to rally and support him, even in the face of controversy.

-Giaquinto told The Press that she thought Santilli “would be a great fit in Galloway.”
+Giaquinto said she thought Santilli “would be a great fit in Galloway.”
 She said they had been working together during a transition period to smooth his path into the job.

 Santilli attributed his success to the support he received from his colleagues as they worked to meet challenges facing the district, thanking them in particular for their response to the pandemic.